-By Year 4 of the Permit, the Town will develop a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
-This report will focus on highlighting current impediments to using low impact design options, and detailing improvements for promoting the use of such options.
-If options to improve regulations to allow for LID are available, the report will include recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.
+In the Year 4 of the Permit, the Town developed a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
+This report focused on highlighting current impediments to using low impact design options, and detailing improvements for promoting the use of such options.
+If options to improve regulations to allow for LID were available, the report included recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.

-In addition to local guidelines regarding the creation of impervious cover, the Town will develop a report assessing existing local regulations to determine how to promote the implementation of green infrastructure by Year 4 of the Permit.
+In addition to local guidelines regarding the creation of impervious cover, the Town developed a report assessing existing local regulations to determine how to promote the implementation of green infrastructure as a part of the Year 4 requirements of the Permit.
 In particular, the Town needs to assess the feasibility of allowing green roofs, infiltration practices, and water harvesting devices.
 During this investigation, the Town may decide to include other types of green infrastructure as well.
+The parking lot guidelines report and the green infrastructure report are provided in Appendix F.

-Prepared in 2016 as a supplement to the Kleinfelder-developed Water Supply & Demand Assessment in Relation to Exelon Power 'West Medway II' Project, Prepared for the Town of

-Millis, the Minimization & Mitigation Implementation Analysis1 included a stormwater BMP assessment.
+Prepared in 2016 as a supplement to the Kleinfelder-developed Water Supply & Demand Assessment in Relation to Exelon Power 'West Medway II' Project, Prepared for the Town of Millis, the Minimization & Mitigation Implementation Analysis included a stormwater BMP assessment.
 The Town identified at least five (5) permittee-owned properties to retrofit with BMPs designed to reduce frequency, volume, and pollutant loads of stormwater discharges to and from its MS4 area.
 If during the permit term, any of these properties identified are retrofitted, the list will be updated to always include five (5) properties.
+This list is provided in Appendix G.

-1 Available from Kleinfelder upon request.
+&lt;sup>1 Available from Kleinfelder upon request.

 BMP# ВМР BMP Description Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation Status 5-1 Post- Construction Ordinance Adoption, amendment, or modification of a regulatory mechanism to meet permit requirements Planning Board / Zoning Board of Appeals Complete 2 years after effective date of permit 2019 Completed 5-2 Street Design and Parking Lot Guidelines Report Develop a report assessing requirements that affect the creation of impervious cover.
 The assessment will help determine if changes to design standards for streets and parking lots can be modified to support low impact design options.
-Planning Board, Zoning Board of Appeals Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Starting 2022 5-3 Green Infrastructure Report Develop a report assessing existing local regulations to determine the feasibility of making green infrastructure practices allowable when appropriate site conditions exist Planning Board / Building Inspection Department Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Starting 2022 5-4 List of Municipal Retrofit Opportunities Target properties to reduce impervious areas: Identify at least 5 permittee-owned properties that could be modified or retrofitted with BMPs to reduce impervious areas and update annually DPW Complete 4 years after effective date of permit and report annually on retrofitted properties 2022 Completed
+Planning Board, Zoning Board of Appeals Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Completed 5-3 Green Infrastructure Report Develop a report assessing existing local regulations to determine the feasibility of making green infrastructure practices allowable when appropriate site conditions exist Planning Board / Building Inspection Department Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Completed 5-4 List of Municipal Retrofit Opportunities Target properties to reduce impervious areas: Identify at least 5 permittee-owned properties that could be modified or retrofitted with BMPs to reduce impervious areas and update annually DPW Complete 4 years after effective date of permit and report annually on retrofitted properties 2022 On-going